Richest soccer players - Magnolia State Live

 Cristiano Ronaldo is on track to be one of the few professional athletes to surpass $1 billion in revenue in salary and endorsements.
 He already brings in over $100 million annually.
 Ronaldo is also a member of the Portugal national team.

-Ronaldo’s professional career began with Machester United in 2003, where he made a great showing.
+Ronaldo’s professional career began with Manchester United in 2003, where he made a great showing.
 He then joined Real Madrid for about a $131 million transfer fee and left after nine years, in 2018, to play with Juventus.
-He rejoined Manchester United in 2022.
+He rejoined Manchester United in 2022 but left the club in November of that year after a controversial interview with Piers Morgan in which he criticized the team and its manager, just ahead of the 2022 World Cup.
 Ronaldo is a five-time Ballon d’Or winner and signed a $1 billion lifetime deal with Nike in 2016—a lynchpin in his dizzying assortment of endorsements.

 You may also like: 15 American women athletes who broke barriers